maobowen/PixelPlusPlus/README.md

 - `extended-pos-4.xpp` implements the built-in rotate function.
 It takes an image and rotate the image with 180 degrees.
 - `extended-pos-5.xpp` demonstrates an sci fi effect filter, which takes an image and adds sci fi effect on that image.
 - `extended-pos-6.xpp` implements the reverse sorting algorithm with input: 9 1 2 8 3 and output: 9 8 3 2 1.
-- `extended-neg-0.xpp` Test undeclared variable and produce an error: Fatal error: exception Failure("undeclared identifier d").
+- `extended-neg-0.xpp` test undeclared variable and produces an error: Fatal error: exception Failure("undeclared identifier d").
-- `extended-neg-1.xpp` Test unmatched type in assignment and produce an error: Fatal error: exception Failure("illegal assignment int = string").
+- `extended-neg-1.xpp` test unmatched type in assignment and produces an error: Fatal error: exception Failure("illegal assignment int = string").
-- `extended-neg-2.xpp` Test unmatched type in binary operation and produce an error: Fatal error: exception Failure("illegal binary operator int + string in a + b").
+- `extended-neg-2.xpp` test unmatched type in binary operation and produces an error: Fatal error: exception Failure("illegal binary operator int + string in a + b").

 ### Test Script